 Another term common in project management is portfolio management, which can be the management of a group of project or programs.
 Jennifer Bridges’ video tutorial helps to break down the distinction between project and portfolio management further.

 Back to projects versus programs: let’s look at how they’re different – and how they’re the same – so you can apply the concepts to your own programs and projects.

 Projects and Programs: How They’re Different

 - Structure: A project is well-defined, with a Project Charter that spells out exactly what the scope and objectives are for the project.
 A program tends to have greater levels of uncertainty.
+(You can download a free project charter template here.)
 The team is also bigger.
 The program team are supervising and coordinating the work on a number of projects so while the core team may not have that many people in, the wider team includes the project managers and all the project team members.

 - Effort: This is the most significant difference between projects and programs.
 A project represents a single effort.
 It is a group of people forming a team working towards a common goal.
 A program is different; it is a collection of projects.
 Together all the projects form a cohesive package of work.
 The different projects are complimentary and help the program achieve its overall objectives.
 There are likely to be overlaps and dependencies between the projects, so a program manager will assess these and work with the project managers concerned to check that overall the whole program progresses smoothly.

 - Duration: Some projects do go on for several years but most of the projects you’ll work on will be shorter than that.
 On the other hand, programs are definitely longer.
 As they set out to deliver more stuff, they take longer.
 Programs tend to be split into tranches or phases.
 Some projects are also split like this, but not all projects last long enough to be delivered in multiple phases.